 I was able to gorge myself on a lot of American television as well as the British television that I grew up on.
 So I've just been able to combine all of those influences, and things that have helped me form my comedic ways, and share them with the potential audience.

 I'm trying to show people what has been influential in creating my comedy voice, where it comes from, and why potentially it could be so unique.

-In the last year, if you look at comedy on British television, I can only name Chewing Gum, as one which has a black cast.
 Where do you stand on diversity in British television and comedy in particular?

 Two decades ago, there was probably a healthy balance across all terrestrial channels, of representation of people of colour.
 You had shows like The Real McCoy, Goodness Gracious Me and over in the states you had stuff like The Cosby Show.

 There was a very broad representation of most people of television and at some point over the last twenty years there was some sort of power shift and that has all faded into obscurity.